 Students who have analyzed a series of texts during the jigsaw activity described above could share their findings and interpretations in a debriefing, a discussion during which students reflect on their experiences during a learning activity.
 Depending upon students' backgrounds, they may have reached different conclusions.
 During the first part of a debriefing, the teacher might ask students to share their findings of how different groups have remembered Thanksgiving, and how remembrances have changed over time.
 During this exploratory discussion, students are encouraged to share ideas with little judgment from the teacher.
-Eventually the teacher might transition to a summative discussion by asking how some traditions perpetuate racist stereotypes in the historical narrative.
-During this phase of the discussion, the teacher might assume a more active role, helping students acknowledge the subtle (and sometimes overt) racism in some of the documents they analyzed.
+Eventually the teacher might transition to a more critical summative discussion by asking how some traditions perpetuate racist stereotypes and promote white supremacy in the historical narrative.
+During this phase of the discussion the teacher might assume a more active role, helping students acknowledge the subtle (and sometimes overt) racism in some of the documents.
 Finally, the discussion might turn to questions of how students might use the Thanksgiving holiday to promote social justice.
+For instance, considering their own elementary experiences learning about Thanksgiving, the teacher might help students decide to create curricular materials that local elementary teachers might use to promote more accurate and culturally appropriate instruction.